Zixuan (Jason) Jiang was a basketball loving teen in China when he decided to plan his future career around his favorite sport.

 “However, I chose to stay here because I think UW-Eau Claire’s program fits me better, and it really is what I like to learn, the kinesiology major but also my entrepreneurship minor.”

-Five years after beginning his college career, Jiang says his time as a Blugold has worked out better than he ever imagined.
+Five years after beginning his college career, Jiang is graduating and says his time as a Blugold has worked out better than he ever imagined.

 When it was time to add an internship to his already impressive resume, Jiang again decided to think big, this time setting his sights on the NBA.